tattersoftware/codeigniter4-workflows/README.md

 ## Usage

-The CLI command `spark actions:register` will search all namespaces for valid action files and register them.
-Action files are identified by:
+The CLI command `spark actions:list` will search all namespaces for valid action files and display them.
+Action files are identified as follows:
-* Located in the Actions subfolder within the root of a namespace
+* Located in the **Actions** subfolder within the root of a namespace
-* Implementing **Tatter\Workflows\Interfaces\ActionInterface**
+* Extends `Tatter\Workflows\BaseAction`
+* Supplies a unique `HANDLER_ID` and descriptive `ATTRIBUTES` class constants

 You may write your own actions or import them from existing packages.
-Once actions are registered you can create workflows from a series of those actions by visiting the `/workflows` route.
+Once actions are available you can create workflows from a series of those actions by visiting the `/workflows` route.

 ## Job control